rickyzoo/fetch-receipt-processor/README.md

 Once Python v3.9.13 is successfully installed on your machine and you're in the Project's root directory, create a Python virtual environment by running `python3 -m venv .venv`

-- To verify you have the correct Python version installed, run `which python` in your terminal.
+- To verify you have the correct Python version installed, run `python3 --version` in your terminal.

 Run `source .venv/bin/activate` to activate the virtual environment in the Project's root directory